mozilla/loady/README.md

     8657.28     8657.28     8657.28     4 R, 7 S (4wn 0pn) (1 ERRORS!)
 (2 503s)

-This indicates that 1 of the activities ended in an error condition and 2 of the activites finished with a 503.
+This indicates that 1 of the activities ended in an error condition and 2 of the activities finished with a 503.

 Loady Options
 -------------